Aloshi/bugel/README.md

 * Make TimelineEvent::typeName return a fucking QString
 * Remove type and time arguments from addEvent, make it just one table
 * BPM Snapping
-* Add a way to create/delete/switch timelines in MainWindow
 * Add preview of exported timeline
 * Add event properties display to TimelineEventsWidget
 * A way to pass arguments from GUI to script